lwt127/Selenium-cucumber/README.md

 # Description
-This is a demo Python based automation testing for Crypto NFT using Cucumber and Selenium
+This is a demo Python based automation framework using Cucumber and Selenium

 # Installing
 1. Python: https://www.python.org/downloads/